 Learning in this course is accomplished by presenting and/or observing other students present, thus attendance at all sessions is mandatory and students are expected to be on time.
-If a student has an allowable absence (i.e., an out-of-town scientific conference), he/she should contact the section director (Dr. Kraig for section 1 and for the general introductory sessions; Dr. Leach for section 2) as soon as he/she becomes aware of the conflict so that accommodations can be made.
-If a student becomes ill or misses a class for any other reason, he/she must contact the section director prior to the scheduled class time.
-The section director will determine whether or not the absence can be "excused".
+If a student has an allowable absence (i.e., an out-of-town scientific conference), they should contact the section director (Dr. Frost for Section 1 and for the general introductory sessions; Dr. Leach for Section 2) as soon as they become aware of the conflict.
+If a student becomes ill or misses a class for any other reason, they must contact the section director prior to the scheduled class time.
+The section director will determine whether or not the absence can be excused.
 If there are chronic or unexplained absences, the student's grade will be lowered.